 It can be difficult to justify advertising spend during periods when business is slow.
 Recruitment companies, however, subscribe to major job boards and advertise all year round.
 When you submit a job vacancy to a recruiter, you only pay a fee once the role is filled.
 Thus keeping your costs down during quieter periods.

 With members of staff taking holidays during the summer it is important to ensure your business-critical roles are taken care of.
 Take IT Infrastructure, for example.
 This role provides a service that your business can’t function without.

-Consequently, you may want to consider filling such positions with contractors.
+Consequently, you may want to consider filling such positions with contractors or gig workers.
 Thus ensuring that valuable skills are not lost and your business can operate as usual when permanent staff are on holiday.